START YOUR PROJECT

 describe the image

 Bus Supports are the most basic structure found inside a substation.
-Its main purpose is to provide support for rigid bus as it travels though the substation.
-Rigid bus is stiff and will not move around during weather events.
+Its main purpose is to provide support for the rigid bus as it travels though the substation.
+A rigid bus is stiff and will not move around during weather events.
 Unlike rigid, flexible bus is typically used in high seismic areas in order to be able to move and dampen the seismic forces that occur.

-Examples of some equipment stands include:t can be of significant weight and must meet specific guidelines for structural loads, deflection limits or clearance requirements.
+Electrical equipment can be of significant weight and must meet specific guidelines for structural loads, deflection limits or clearance requirements.
 Equipment Stands are the structures that the actual equipment sit on.
+Examples of some equipment stands include:

 • Potential Transformers (PT) Stands